 What is a Pre-Development Survey?

 A ‘pre-development’ or ‘dilapidation’ survey is intended to capture a snapshot of a building’s current condition before works commence.
-The areas to be surveyed are generally site and project specific, but can include the interior and exterior of the main building, as well as garages and sleepouts, driveways, paths, pavers or boundary walls or fences.
+The areas to be surveyed are generally site and project specific, but can include the interior and exterior of the main building as well as outbuildings; or garages and sleepouts, driveways, paths, pavers, boundary walls and fences.
 Building surveyors inspect all areas as instructed and photographically document their observations, including notes on general condition and obvious existing damage, taking measurements where possible to aid with evaluation should a future claim for damage occur.
 A concise photographic record of condition is produced to suit the specific project’s requirements, budget and deadlines, with all photographs retained on file for future reference.

 Previously, the need to carry out these surveys was few and far between, with many contractors carrying them out themselves.
 Although this approach saved on initial costs, contractors sometimes found themselves facing legal proceedings when a claim was made, as stakeholders refused to back down on what may well have been existing damage that they previously unaware of.
 In our experience, while most home owners believe they have a decent idea about the condition of their properties, this is generally not usually the case.